MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-cpp/quickstart-windows.md

 # Quickstart: C++ for Windows

 > [!NOTE]
-> This guide is intended for Win32-x64 games running outside the Microsoft GDK.
-If you are building a game utilizing the GDK, please see [GDK - overview](../gdk/index.md).
+> This SDK is being replaced by the new [PlayFab C SDK](../c/index.md).
+The new SDK supports Windows (Win32).
+We are expanding the set of supported platforms for the new SDK over time.

 Get started with the PlayFab Client library for C++.
 Follow steps to install the package and try out example code for a basic task.